josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Initiate an RDP connection to the Lab VM you created in the Before the Lab section.
+-   Initiate an RDP connection to the Lab VM you created in the Before the Lab section

 #### Exit criteria:

--   You are logged into your Lab VM.
+-   You are logged into your Lab VM

 ### Task 2: Download and stage data to be processed